Ishita677/SmartLoan-Approval-Framework/README.md

-# 📊 Consumer Credit Risk Portfolio Analysis
+# 📊 SmartLoan Approval Framework

 A data analytics project investigating borrower credit behaviour and identifying key drivers of financial distress using a large-scale credit dataset.